 It should be noted as well that RMMA occurs in everyone.
 In normal sleep, RMMA is observed at about 1 episode per hour of sleep.
 However, with SRB the contractions are not only more often, but with much greater intensity (in the range of 10-14X normal chewing pressure).
 SRB also can vary considerably night to night.
 Sleep studies can miss this at a rate of up to 25% of the time due to this nightly variability in some cases.

 Electroencephalogram (EEG) tracings have found differences between men who suffer from sleep bruxism.
 Women affected by sleep bruxism show a significantly lower Theta and Alpha EEG activity during sleep compared with normal subjects.
 This was found to be true regardless of the level of associated pain reported.
 When muscle recording is included in the EEG tracing, a significant increase in activity of the masseter and temporalis muscles is seen.
 This is associated with an increase in heart rate and blood pressure.

 Abnormal wear of the teeth and dental damage are the most common signs of SB.
 It is important though to differential SB and tooth wear from an abrasive diet which can look similar.
 Disorders of the TMJ are common (pain and clicking in the TMJ, closed locking).

-Fractured Roots: Although rare, root fractures are very painful and require urgent dental care (removal).
+Although rare, root fractures are very painful and require urgent dental care (removal).
 Root fractures are caused by excessive lateral or side-to-side pressure on the teeth such as occurs in sleep-related bruxism or compression of the tooth due to tonic (clenching forces) on a heavily restored tooth.

-Cracked Fillings: Fillings are not as strong as teeth and the effects of sleep-related bruxism accelerates wearing of the filling.
+Fillings are not as strong as teeth and the effects of sleep-related bruxism accelerate damage of the filling.
 The life span of fillings in the presence of sleep bruxism is dramatically reduced.